kllarena07/kllarena07/README.md

 Outside of studying, you'll find me doing a plethora of things:
 - 🇵🇭 Filipino Americans in Tech (Founder)
-- ⚡ Hackathons
+- ⚡ Hackathons and building projects
-- 📺 Watching F1 or Anime
+- 📺 Watching anime or movies
-- 📚 Reading
 - 💪 Gyming
 - ✈️ Traveling
 - 🏎️ Driving cars or riding motorcycles

-Feel free to send me a DM on LinkedIn if you want to connect :)
+Feel free to send me a DM on LinkedIn if you want to connect.
+You can also find my on Twitter at @krayondev :)

 <!--
 **kllarena07/kllarena07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.